dice-group/PruneCEL/README.md

 * The source code of our concept learning approach PruneCEL
 * Links and descriptions to rerun Experiments I and II
 * The survey and its results of Experiment III
+* The appendix contains the full set of results of PruneCEL-RS with different quality measures.

 ## Table of Contents
 1. [Repository Structure](README.md#1-repository-structure)